 Application Deadline: June 1 of every year.
 Applications will be processed year-round to allow a member to use a ROPA distinction as soon as it is approved by the Director.
 The approval of ROPA Applications received after the June 1 deadline will be processed; however, the ROPA certificate or plaque will be presented at the following year's PSA Annual Conference.

 PSA Journal Listing: The ROPA Distinctions that are approved each quarter are listed in the PSA Journal in January, April, July, and October and online.

 ROPA Photo Galleries: Once a member's ROPA application has been approved, the member receives an invitation to place three to six of their best images, a biography, and his or her head shot in a ROPA Gallery on the PSA web site.
-Interested PSA members with any distinction (PPSA, EPSA, MPSA, GMPSA) should go to that page for instructions on how to upload their images.
+Interested PSA members should go to that page for instructions on how to upload their images.
 If a member receives a new distinction, their PSA ROPA gallery will be updated and moved to that distinction for them.